JeffreySumner/rpy-blog/MLBHoFPart2/README.md

 # Face of a Superstar: Part 2 (Building the Model)

 This post builds the neural network model to predict Hall of Fame inductees based on player images.
-This is a **hybrid R and Python** project.
+This is a **Python** project.

 ## Environment Setup

-This project uses `uv` for Python dependency management and `renv` for R.
+This project uses `uv` for Python dependency management.

 ### Python Setup (`uv`)